 Continue reading to find out more about...

-Weather in Sri Lanka
+Climate in Sri Lanka

-Unsurprisingly, the rainfall pattern will be one of the most important factors in your decision of when to go to Sri Lanka.
+Unsurprisingly, the rainfall pattern will probably be one of the most important factors in your decision of when to go to Sri Lanka.

 There’s also a inter-monsoonal period of unsettled weather preceding the Maha monsoon in October and November.
 During this time heavy rainfall and thunderstorms can occur anywhere across the island.